jahangiralom99/Tech-and-Gaming-Events-Ass99/questions_and_answers.md

 #### Answer: (C)?

-<i>Write your explanation here</i>
- And: the result of the sum(1, "2") call is not the numerical sum of 1 and 2, but the string concatenation just like of "1" and "2"
+<i>And: the result of the sum(1, "2") call is not the numerical sum of 1 and 2, but the string concatenation just like of "1" and "2"</i>

 </p>
 </details>